kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 There are two ways to implement them:

-1. [Very hands-on](https://stripe.com/docs/billing/subscriptions/fixed-price) that's great for customization in UI.
+1. [Very hands-on](https://stripe.com/docs/billing/subscriptions/fixed-price) that's great for customizing your UI.
 2. [**Checkout**](https://stripe.com/docs/payments/checkout/set-up-a-subscription).
 Fastest to implement.
 This was what I went for.

 #### Webhook

-The last key component I needed was a 'webhook' which is just a typical endpoint from your Nodejs that can be called by third-party such as Stripe.
+The last key component I needed for this piece was a 'webhook' which is basically just a typical endpoint in your Nodejs that can be called by a third-party such as Stripe.

-In my case, I created a webhook that will be called when a payment has been charged successfully to signify in the user record that corresponds to the payee as a PRO user in Sametable from there onwards:
+I created a webhook that will be called when a payment has been charged successfully to signify in the user record that corresponds to the payee as a PRO user in Sametable from there onwards:

 ```javascript
 router.post(